pandas-dev/pandas/CONTRIBUTING.md

     - Optionally, a commit message body.
   - Please reference relevant Github issues in your commit message using `GH1234` or `#1234`.
 Either style is fine but the '#' style generates noise when your rebase your PR.
-  - `doc/source/release.rst` and `doc/source/vx.y.z.txt` contain an ongoing
+  - `doc/source/vx.y.z.txt` contains an ongoing
     changelog for each release.
-Add entries to these files as needed in a separate commit in your PR: document the fix, enhancement, or (unavoidable) breaking change.
+Add an entry to this file as needed in your PR: document the fix, enhancement, or (unavoidable) breaking change.
   - Keep style fixes to a separate commit to make your PR more readable.
   - An informal commit message format is in effect for the project.
 Please try